IDAES/idaes-pse/docs_rst/developer/devsw.rst

 The branch name should be one word, with dashes or underscores as needed.
-One convention for the name that can be helpful is to include the Issue number at the end, e.g. ``git checkout -b mytopic-issue42``.
+One convention for the name that can be helpful is to include the Issue number at the end, e.g. ``git co -b mytopic-issue42``.
 This is especially useful later when you are cleaning up old branches, and you can quickly see which branches are related to issues that are completed.